zerter555/garlicOS_Simple_SF2000_THEME/README.md

 # garlicOS_Simple_SF2000_THEME
-Theme for Dataforg SF2000, inspired by garlicOS them
+Theme for Dataforg SF2000, inspired by garlicOS theme

 How to apply theme: